tldr-pages/tldr/pages/common/spectacle.md

 `spectacle`

-- Capture a screenshot of an active window:
+- Capture a screenshot of the active window:

 `spectacle --activewindow`